databio/FUSED/README.md

 ### MMBIR

 For microhomology-mediated break-induced replication, FUSED looks for homology between 1-20nt in length in a window 20nt upstream and downstream of the breakpoint.
-It requires the homology to be anchored *at* the breakpoint, and expects a gapped alignment of at least a single nt.
+It requires the homology to be anchored *at* the breakpoint, expects a gapped alignment of at least a single nt but with at least 80% overall homology.

 ## Input